Sophie Oluwole: Education

+Teachings and Philosophy

-Oluwole's teachings and works are generally attributed to the Yoruba school of philosophical thought, which was ingrained in the cultural and religious beliefs (Ifá) of the various regions of Yorubaland.
-According to Oluwole, this branch of philosophy predates the Western tradition, as the ancient African philosopher Orunmila predates Socrates by her estimate.
+Oluwole's teachings and works are accredited to the Yoruba school of philosophical thought, which was ingrained in the cultural and religious beliefs (Ifá) of the various regions of Yorubaland.
+She synthesized the Orisha Orunmila with the teachings of Socrates.
 These two thinkers, representing the values of the African and Western traditions, are two of Oluwole's biggest influences, and she compares the two in her book Socrates and Orunmila.

+Personal Life and Death

+Oluwole was first married to Olanrewaju Joseph Fapohunda, with whom she had four children.
+They later separated and she then married Oluwole Akinwunmi, a teacher in her hometown.
+They were married until his death.

-She died in the early hours of 23 December 2018, aged 83.
+She passed peacefully of 23 December 2018, aged 83.
+She was survived by children, grandchildren, and great-children.